Hydrogen Passivation Effects on Spatially Resolved Charge Trap Densities in Si(100)-SiO$_2$: Experimental Methods

 The spatial density of traps in the samples was characterized with fm-AFM using a metal-coated tip.
 Traps can be located by mapping the fm-AFM dissipation $F_{d}$ \cite{CowiePRL}.
 Areas of larger $F_{d}$ due to traps will manifest themselves as rings in a dissipation scan, with the rings centered at the trap locations.
 The rings are a result of the AFM response due to the ionization of a single trap \cite{CowiePRL}.
 An example of such a dissipation scan is shown in Fig.~\ref{fig:black-white-pristine-scan}, which was obtained from the non-annealed pristine silicon sample.

 The ring size in dissipation scans depends on the tip bias and tip height \cite{CowiePRL, CockinsPNAS}.
 The samples studied here all have the same bulk doping, so the dominant electrostatic forces are expected to be constant across all samples.
 Thus, scanning the samples with the same frequency shift ($\Delta f$) setpoint is assumed to result in the same tip heights for all measurements and yield a consistent distribution of ring sizes in dissipation scans.
-Slight variations in ring sizes may occur due to variations in trap depth and energy level.
+While asymmetries in the ring shapes are likely due to the probe shape, slight variations in ring sizes may occur due to variations in trap depth and energy level.

 Here, the tip was initially approached at zero bias and -10 Hz frequency shift setpoint.
 The $z$ feedback was then turned off, the bias adjusted to the desired value, and the $\Delta f$ setpoint adjusted to maintain the same $z$ position once the $z$ feedback was turned back on again.
 The bias and $\Delta f$ setpoint values were chosen so that rings were clearly visible in the dissipation scans, and kept constant across all samples to maintain a consistent ring size distribution.
 Negative tip bias allows for the imaging of donor traps, while positive bias allows for the imaging of acceptor traps\cite{CowiePRL}.
 A fraction of traps exhibited two-level fluctuations, as indicated by the arrows in Fig.~\ref{fig:black-white-pristine-scan}, and are discussed in further detail below.